crbnk/OpenOLPart/README.md

 # OLPart: Online Learning based Resource Partitioning for Colocating Multiple Latency-Critical Jobs on Commodity Computers
-OLPart is tested on a CentOS 7.8 Server with Linux 4.1.0 using Python3.7.
-Please install the following library depencies for running OLPart.
+OLPart is tested on a server configured with CentOS 7.8 (Linux 4.1.0) and Python 3.7.

+OLPart uses the Linux _perf_ to collect runtime status of each job for guiding the quick and smart exploration.
+Please ensure that Intel CAT, MBA, and taskset tools are supported and active in your system.
+Click this link to confirm: https://github.com/intel/intel-cmt-cat.

 # The benchmark suites evaluated in Orchid